 Commercial Kitchen Supplies Must-Have No. 1: Colanders and Strainers

-One important type of restaurant kitchen tools is a colander, which is a bowl-shaped kitchen utensil designed with holes in it for draining food especially pasta or rice.
+One important type of restaurant kitchen tools is a colander, which is a bowl-shaped kitchen utensil designed with holes in it for draining food like pasta or rice.
 Colanders can also be used when washing leafy greens and small fruits.
-The perforated design of colanders allow liquid to pass through them while the important solids are retained inside.
+The perforated design of colanders allows liquid to pass through them while the important solids are retained inside.
 Oftentimes colanders are known as kitchen sieves or pasta strainers.

 The aforementioned reasons are what make colanders and strainers some of the most essential restaurant kitchen supplies.

 Commercial Cooking Supplies Must-Have No. 2: Pots and Pans

 Needless to say, pots and pans and other types of cookware are important commercial cooking supplies.
 It is even safe to say that they are the most important because they are at the front line when it comes to the actual cooking, frying, boiling, etc.

 Consider that restaurant cooking supplies like pots and pans usually come in various metal types, with the three most common being stainless steel, cast iron, and aluminum.
 So why these three types of metal?
 First, stainless steel.
 This type of metal is durable and easy to maintain; however, it does not transfer heat as well as the other two types of metal.